 Okay so first off I will from time to time review other books because I am a bibliophile.
 I also love telling others about the books I read, I will only do the books that I absolutely love.
 I refuse to bash a book or another author, I don’t do that.
-Someone worked so hard on that book and they are proud of it, and being an author myself I don’t want to tear down someone’s hard work down.
+Someone worked so hard on that book and they are proud of it, and being an author myself I don’t want to tear down someone’s hard work.
 So without further ado I am going to do my first review!

 Okay so let me say this as well: I REALLY want to review A Court of Mist and Fury (which is the second book), but I figured that I should start with the first one.
 So here it goes.

 This book is about a girl names Feyre who is a huntress.
-She has to hunt because her family is poor and she’s really the only one that can provide because her dad was injured badly, and her sisters are used to a wealthier lifestyle and can’t seemed to find it in themselves to help their younger sister.
+She has to hunt because her family is poor and she’s really the only one that can provide because her dad was injured badly, and her sisters are used to a wealthier lifestyle and can’t seem to find it in themselves to help their younger sister.
 Well one day she’s out in the woods and she kills a wolf that isn’t a wolf, it’s actually a faerie.
 A few days later another faerie shows up and tells her because she killed the other faerie she has to come live with him in his realm of Prythian (I think I spelled that right?).
 Is this starting to sound familiar?
 Like Beauty and the Beast?
 That’s because it is a loose, and I mean loose, retelling of Beauty and the Beast.
 So anywho she goes with the faerie and she hates him, because all humans hate and are scared of faeries.
-But after awhile she starts to fall for Tamilin (the fey she went with), and they have this huge romance.
+But after a while she starts to fall for Tamilin (the fey she went with), and they have this huge romance.
 Then Feyre finds out that she’s the only thing that can help the curse that is spreading across Prythian.

 So that’s as far as I’m going to go on the overview because I don’t want to give away too much, I don’t want to spoil it for you and I’m heading into dangerous territory there.
 I’m just going to say what I thought about it now.